WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Assignments/04_Small_Oscillations.md

 +++

-## Masses and Springs 2 (bonus)
+## Masses and Springs 2

 +++

 Repeat the process for a tetrahedron with four equal masses and four 6 equal springs.
-Check your results with the code on CoLaboratory.
+You may want to check your results with the code on CoCalc.

++++

+## 2 Masses

+Completely

 +++